By Julie Christensen

 Looking for a fast growing, low-maintenance plant for your southern garden?
 The star jasmine might be just the thing.
 Also known as confederate jasmine, star jasmine is hardy in USDA plant hardiness zones 7B through 10.

 Actually, star jasmine is not really jasmine at all, but belongs to the Trachelospermum genus.
 It’s a bit slow to start, but grows vigorously after the first year.
-Star jasmine has small, glossy green leaves that are evergreen in warm climates.
-The fragrant white flowers appear in April through June, depending on your climate.
+Star jasmine has small, glossy, dark green leaves that are evergreen foliage in warm climates.
+The fragrant white jasmine flowers appear in April through June, depending on your climate.

 Star jasmine is a versatile plant.
-It has a twining habit and becomes a strong vine when tied to a support — it can even make an attractive living fence.
+It has a twining habit and becomes a strong climbing vine when tied to a support — it can even make an attractive living fence.
 Grow it on a front porch or allow it to twine up trees.
-Use it to cover an eyesore, such as an old shed or fence, or let it tumble down walls and terraces.
+It is an excellent choice to cover an eyesore, such as an old shed or fence, or let it tumble down walls and terraces.
 It will not attach to masonry without additional support.

-Star jasmine also grows well as a ground cover.
+Star jasmine plants can also be used as a great ground cover.
 Simply pinch it back to control its growth.
 Treated this way, the plant will remain 12 to 18 inches high.
-Alternatively, you can grow it as a houseplant or even in hanging outdoor baskets.
+Alternatively, you can grow it as a houseplant or container plant or even in hanging outdoor baskets.

 Growing Conditions for Star Jasmine

-Star jasmine does best in full sun, although it tolerates partial shade, especially in hot, dry weather.
+Star jasmine with its green leaves does best in full sun, although it tolerates partial shade, especially in hot, dry weather.
 Give houseplants filtered sun, such as behind a curtain, during bright summer months.
 In the winter, move star jasmine to a bright, sunny window.

 Star jasmine isn’t picky about soil.
-It grows in sand, clay or loam and tolerates both alkaline and acidic soils.
+It grows all types of soil, sand, clay or loamy soil and tolerates both acidic and alkaline soil.
 It grows best in moderately moist soils, though, so it’s a good idea to dig a little compost or leaf mold into the soil prior to planting.
 Space the plants 4 feet apart.
 Keep the soil moist throughout the first growing season as the roots become established.
 After planting, add two inches of mulch to conserve moisture in dry conditions.
 Once established, star jasmine tolerates some drought.

-Fertilize star jasmine in spring as new growth emerges with an all-purpose fertilizer.
+The best time to fertilize star jasmine is in spring as new growth emerges, with an all-purpose fertilizer.
 Follow package directions carefully.
 Star jasmine generally won’t need additional fertilizer, unless the plant has light green or yellow leaves, which indicates a nutrient deficiency.
 Avoid over-fertilizing star jasmine, which will result in vigorous leafy growth with few blooms.
+The fragrant flowers are star shaped and are one of the best features, so this is important.
 Another common cause of limited blooming is a lack of sunlight.
 If plants don’t bloom after the first year, consider moving them to a sunnier location.